origiri/addressbook-level3/doc/UserGuide.md

   Returns Any person having names `Betsy`, `Tim`, or `John`

 ## Sorting all persons: `sort`
-Sorts the list of all persons in the address book alphabetically.<br>
+Sorts the list of all persons in the address book alphabetically and shows a list of all persons in the address book.<br>
 Format: `sort`

 ## Deleting a person : `delete`